-One option is to say that sentence 9 is not true, because there is no chimera.
-If sentence 9 is false because it talks about a non-existent thing, then sentence 10 is false for the same reason.
-Yet this would mean that Ac and $\neg Ac$ would both be false.
+One option is to say that sentence g is not true, because there is no chimera.
+If sentence g is false because it talks about a non-existent thing, then sentence g is false for the same reason.
+Yet this would mean that g and g would both be false.
 Given the truth conditions for negation, this cannot be the case.